Table of Contents

 Key Points

-• Annual revenue is the amount of money a business generates in one year.
-It is the number before expenses are deducted.
+• The definition of annual revenue is the amount of money a business generates in one year.
+This number is calculated before expenses are deducted.

 • Annual revenue can be based on a calendar year (beginning January 1) or a fiscal year (July 1 to June 30 of the following year, for example).